Architectural Photographers’ job is to produce impactful images after the completion of a project.

-So we ended up with a great architectural exterior photo and also incorporating a Car Photographer job as well.
+So we ended up with a great architectural exterior photo and also incorporated a Car Photographer job as well.

 One of the most surprising shoots I ever had photographing this home exterior.

-This is a gated community, this luxury home situated across other homes and and also have traffic.
+This is a gated community, this luxury home is situated across other homes and also has traffic.
 This required me to position my camera in the middle of the street where the car passes every minute or two.

-While I am used to working in an active environment, this is not an easy task while neighbors stoping to see what is the action all about.
+While I am used to working in an active environment, this is not an easy task while neighbors stop to see what is the action all about.